You could say Judith Treanor's passion for Southeast Asia, its people and beautiful, unique products made by local artisans is contagious.

 For Judith, watching visitors became a new favorite pastime.
 She loved to know what visitors were doing and how they were behaving.

 “While viewing customer behavior in real time, I have been able to look at the ease of navigation from my website from their point of view.
 The result has been improving navigation, collections and search so people can find what they are looking for easier then go ahead and buy!”

 Judith discovered issues preventing visitors from moving through her website by using this information, especially for mobile users.

 “By watching customer behaviors I'd seen that the checkout process wasn't always quick and easy,” Judith explains.
 “I'd see that the checkout button was too far down the product page; I've moved this up and it sits above the description now.
 I've installed 'Quick View' and ‘Quick Shop‘ so a customer can check out swiftly.”

-“The customer experience is everything to my business.
-E-commerce stores can’t offer human interaction like bricks and mortar stores do, however with the stories of people, products and places I tell in store, I aim to humanize the online shopping experience,” Judith said.
+“The customer experience is everything to my small business now.
+E-commerce stores can't offer human interaction like bricks and mortar stores do, however with the stories of people, products and places I tell in store, I aim to create something to humanize the online shopping experience,” Judith said.

 Considering say customer experience is an important factor in their purchasing decisions, it's no surprise that Judith's efforts paid off in increasing conversions and customer experience.

 By focusing on customer experience to make small changes to navigation and the checkout button placement and listening to feedback from live chat support team, Lucky Orange helped Judith increase conversions by 5% and thousands of dollars.

 Using live chat, Judith was able to connect with customers as they navigated through the website and checkout forms.
 In the process, she was able to answer their questions that could have otherwise prevented them from checking out.